scubajorgen/TomTomWatch/README.md

 You need a Java SDK.
 Version 8.
 Download at [java.com](https://www.java.com/download/ie_manual.jsp) or [OpenJDK](https://openjdk.org/).
 For building you need Maven.
 For developing I use Netbeans SDE.
 But use any SDE you like...

+### Does the softare run under Linux?
+Yes it does, though I mainly test it on Windows.
+On linux the user should have the rights to use the USB port.
+Also the USB devices should be registered under /etc/udev/rules.d/.
+Refer to [ttwach](https://github.com/ryanbinns/ttwatch) for the steps to take or browse the internet for your distro.

+### Does the software run on Apple?
+I've reports it does.
+I do not support it, since I don't have Apple stuff.

 ### When I choose 'Activity summary' I see my tracks, but I cannot download them
 If you cannot download tracks, then there are no **track files** on the watch.
 They get downloaded _and deleted_ when you connnected to TomTom MySports.
 The 'Activity Summary' shows the last 10 logged activities from the history files.
 'Activity History' shows a summary of logged activities from summary files.